dillonHe/EasyEDA-Documents/Open-File-Format/common.md

 # Common Information
 EasyEDA is a free, zero-install, Web and cloud-based EDA tool suite, integrating powerful schematic capture, mixed-mode circuit simulation and PCB layout.

-EasyEDA team try to make our users happy, we provide a open ASCII file format. with these file format, you can create a schematic or PCB some codes, even a Notepad.
-When you try to add hundreds LEDs to schematic or PCB batch, you will find out to use codes to create an EasyEDA file, then import to EasyEDA.
-It is funny and quickly.
+EasyEDA team tries to make our users happy.
+We provide an open ASCII file format.
+With this file format, you can create a schematic or PCB using some codes, even with Notepad.
+When you try to add hundreds of LEDs to a schematic or PCB batch, you will find out that you can use codes to create an EasyEDA file, then import it to EasyEDA.
+It is fun and quick.

-EasyEDA's file is a JSON file, but we compress all of the shape's attributes to a simply string, which will make the file size is small and save to server faster, more important, with this solution You can create some very big designs.
-Most of the browser will crash when try to decode the big JSON files.
-But EasyEDA will provide **API** to let you to access the EasyEDA friendly JSON object, you can hack the designs in EasyEDA editor.
+EasyEDA's file is a JSON file, but we compress all of the shape's attributes to a simple string, which will make the file size smaller and saving to server faster.
+More importantly, with this solution you can create some very big designs.
+Most browsers will crash when trying to decode the big JSON files.
+But EasyEDA will provide an **API** to let you to access the EasyEDA friendly JSON object, so you can hack the designs in the EasyEDA editor.

 Ok, let's explain them with examples.